colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-2.md

 This saves memory considering that there are 42 positions in a board.

-Now you can finish of initialising the `currentBoard` field:
+Now you can finish off initialising the `currentBoard` field:

 ```js
 export default class FourInARowGame {